materialsproject/atomate2/README.md

 ## Acknowledgements

-Atomate2 was designed and developed by Alex Ganose.
+The development of atomate2 has benefited from many number of people across many research groups.

-A full list of all contributors can be found [here][contributors].
+A full list of contributors can be found [here][contributors].

 [pymatgen]: https://pymatgen.org
 [fireworks]: https://materialsproject.github.io/fireworks/